Devil's Work: Music video

 The official music video was released alongside the song on May 2, 2019.
 It was filmed in the St. Peters Catholic Church in Worcester, Massachusetts.
 In it, he drinks from a bottle of Hennessy while holding a bible.
 Around him, there are photos of people he mentioned on funereal easels.
 Lucas raps his questions about the deaths as if talking to God.

 Controversy

-Much controversy has aroused from the lyrics about the people Joyner wishes to bring back to life and those who he does not.
+The lyrics, which discuss the people Joyner wants to return to life and the ones he does not, have stirred up a lot of controversy.
 Monsignor Francis Scollan, the priest of the church where Lucas shot the video, said that he would not have given the rapper permission to do so if he had known about what was going to be in it.
 However, according to Lucas, the church was really aware of it and got paid.
 Tomi Lahren tweeted in response to the video, "Truly disgusting.
 You don't have to like me or respect me but this is too far.
 This isn't "art" it's sick."